Posted on December 11, 2007

 This is the printable version

 In August of 2007, Ann and I drove north from our home in Florida.
-We planned to visit family, get away from the hurricanes (except there weren’t any that summer), and also visit a few mazes.
+We planned to visit family, get away from the hurricanes (except there werent any that summer), and also visit a few mazes.
 The mazes we saw ranged from good, to bad, to extremely bad.
 Taken together, they gave a fairly clear view of the state of mazes today: what is good about them, what is bad, what designers are doing right, what they are doing wrong, and where mazes are generally headed.
 I thought it would be a good idea for me to review what we saw.
 So, following are five reviews.
 At the end of the article I try to put together my ideas about what makes a good maze.

 Our first stop was Staunton, Virginia, to visit our friends Susan and Kieran.
 One day we all drove up to Front Royal, Virginia, to visit a mirror maze that Skyline Caverns had constructed in a building outside their cave.

 As a kid in the 1940s, I used to enjoy the mirror mazes that were found in most amusement parks.
-I haven’t been in any since then.
+I havent been in any since then.
 Adrian Fisher has been telling me that mirror mazes have greatly improved since the 40s, with better mirrors and with interesting scenes behind some of the glass.
 Adrian builds these mazes, and in March of 2007 he built a large mirror maze at the National Sea Life Centre in Birmingham, England.
 There were various sea creatures swimming through parts of the maze.

 Adrian recommended the maze at Skyline Caverns, and, because it was one of his, I thought it would be great.
-It wasn’t.
+It wasnt.
 Its main problem is it was way too small.
-When you are in a mirror maze you’re fooled into thinking you can see for long distances.
+When you are in a mirror maze youre fooled into thinking you can see for long distances.
 This virtual space is many times larger than the actual space of the maze.
 But if the actual space is very small, then the virtual space will be correspondingly small.

 Another problem with the Skyline Caverns maze is that it has one display, showing a dragon and her egg, but it has no goal.
 I think the ideal mirror maze would have a goal you could see in the distance (that is, in the virtual distance), but when you go towards it, you bump into a clear glass.
 You must turn, and that causes you to lose sight of the goal.
+Instead of a goal, there is a short path to an exit, which is covered with a blanket to keep the light out.
+And even worse, some idiot has painted arrows on the floor to show the shortest route to the exit.
+I guess the management was afraid that someone might get lost (and no one told them that mazes are supposed to get you lost).
+Susan, Kieran, Ann, and I all agreed that the maze was boring, but we enjoyed one thing: there were only four of us in the maze, but it looked like there was twenty.
+There were one or more copies of each of us, and it was fun to figure out which was the real person and which was a copy. |

 I felt bad about subjecting everyone to that mirror maze, so on our drive back to Staunton, I suggested that we stop at a maze that I know is good: the Garden Maze next to the Luray Caverns.
 I had visited this maze before and wrote about it here.
 I was surprised that I enjoyed the maze even more this time than I had before.
 The layout for this maze remains unchanged (though they are thinking of adding a facility for making changes); so I knew the general outline of the solution.
-But that didn’t really help me.
+But that didnt really help me.
 I spent about an hour finding my way to the goal.
 Also, my friends all enjoyed the maze and found it to be very challenging.

 This maze is a challenging puzzle, but it is also something else: it is a pleasant walk through a garden.
 These two features combine to make the maze a very enjoyable experience.